45 Best-Ever Chia Pudding Recipes for Weight Loss

 If you’re a fan of the ease and nutrition of overnight oats, you’re going to fall head over heels for the next big no-fuss breakfast trend to hit the health-food scene: chia seed pudding.

 Yes, that’s right: We’re telling you to eat pudding for breakfast—or anytime, really!
 Chia seeds pack an impressive 11 grams of fiber in just two tablespoons, making it one of the most effective appetite suppressants for weight loss.
 And chia pudding?
 It’s one of the tastiest ways to work the superfood into your daily diet.
-To make nearly all of the recipes below, you just need to mix the ingredients, place the concoction in an airtight container and refrigerate overnight.
-While you’re sleeping, the recipe’s liquids expand the seeds, forming a tapioca-like texture—no cooking required!
+To make nearly all of the recipes below, you just need to mix the ingredients, place the concoction in an airtight container, and refrigerate overnight.
+While you’re sleeping, the recipe’s liquids expand the seeds, forming a tapioca-like texture and filling you up, fast—no cooking required!
 It doesn’t get much better than that.

 Read on to discover our favorite mouthwatering recipes—which range from dessert-inspired to tea-infused—and start eating your way toward the flat belly you’ve always wanted.